prologin/concours-site/README.md

 ### Development setup

-* *Django Debug Toolbar* is here to help; you can use it by adding the following line to your settings:
+* *Django Debug Toolbar* is here to help; you can use it by adding the following lines to your settings:

         :::python
         INSTALLED_APPS += ('debug_toolbar',)

-  You also need to add a middleware:

-        :::python
         MIDDLEWARE += ('debug_toolbar.middleware.DebugToolbarMiddleware',)